sarthakbarange/AmazonClone/README.md

 To set up and run this project on your local machine, follow these steps:

 1. Clone the repository:
+    ```bash
     git clone https://github.com/yourusername/AmazonClone.git
+    ```
-2.Navigate to the project directory:
+2. Navigate to the project directory:
+    ```bash
     cd AmazonClone
+    ```
-3.Open the index.html file in your preferred browser:
+3. Open the index.html file in your preferred browser:
-You can simply double-click the index.html file.
+   - You can simply double-click the `index.html` file.
-Alternatively, open it in a code editor like VS Code and use the Live Server extension.
+   - Alternatively, open it in a code editor like VS Code and use the Live Server extension.

 ## Project Structure
 AmazonClone/.